You were sleeping with married man: Angel and Maria fight on BBNaija reunion

 PAY ATTENTION: Share your outstanding story with our editors!
 Please reach us through info@corp.legit.ng!

-Maria as expected, countered Angel as she noted that while in the house, Angel kissed every man in the house and also had her hands in their pants.
+Maria as expected, countered Angel as she noted that while in the house, Angel kissed every man and also had her hands in their pants.

 Watch the video below: